Current project: reading and writing As/if

 other published research: queer sociality, comics, etc.

 Beyond the focus of my main research project, in other peer-reviewed publications, my interest in how the negative becomes (perhaps counterintuitively) a coalitional, driving, or generative force has led me towards a number of different cultural objects.
 In “‘That Infinite Sphere’: Paradox, Paralepsis, and Parody in Les guérillères” (Feminist Spaces, 2016), I contend that Monique Wittig’s lesbian science fiction novel Les guérilléres drives its plot ‘forward’ via omission rather than via supplied information.
 My essay “Critics on Critics: Queer Bonds” (GLQ December 2018), thinks anti-sociality alongside academic inquiry and collaboration.
 “In the Gutter: Comix Theory” (Comics Studies Journal, 2012) makes the case that comics’ formal mechanisms (in particular, the “gutter” between panels, and the “stutter” produced by two consecutive panel frames) provocatively correspond to death drive as it is elaborated within anti-social strains of queer theory.
-I remain interested in comics as a medium particularly ripe for queer theoretical analysis, especially when it comes to the anti-social, and currently have another article on comics under review.
+I remain interested in comics as a medium particularly ripe for queer theoretical analysis, especially when it comes to the anti-social, and have another article on comics slated for publication in d i f f e r e n c e s: a Journal of Feminist Cultural Studies later this year.
 In this article, titled “Thwarting Repair: Gutter, Stutter, Are You My Mother?,” I revisit Alison Bechdel’s autobiographic comic Are You My Mother?: A Comic Drama in order to contest previous feminist scholarship that focuses on her book’s therapeutic value.
 My focus on comic books or genre literature such as science fiction stems from my firm belief that popular culture is often the best and most interesting spot for theorizing the lacunae that structure and compel creative production; this belief informs not only my published work, but also my teaching and critical collaborations.